machines-in-motion/mim_robots/README.md

 ## mim_robots

-This repository contains robot descriptions that are used in the machines in motion lab.
-It also contains APIs that can use the robot descriptions directly to create mujoco simulations.
-This code base will also contain dynamic_graph_head related API's in the future to enable easy sim2real robot transfer of code.
+This repository contains robot descriptions that are used in the Machines in Motion lab.
+It also contains APIs that can use the robot descriptions directly to create Mujoco or PyBullet simulations.
+This code base also contains dynamic_graph_manager configuration YAML files to enable easy transfer to real hardware.

 ## Dependencies
 1. robot_descriptions - ```pip install robot_descriptions```
 2. Mujoco - ```pip install mujoco```
+3. PyBullet - ```pip install pybullet```

 ## Code Infrastructure

 ### MiMRobotLoader
 This robot loader is interfaced with robot_descriptions.
 The robot loader uses the custom urdf and xml files for robots that are in the machines in motion labs.
 For other robots it utilizes robot_descriptions to download the necessary files.
 The MiMRobotLoader returns the pinocchio robot object (which contains model, data, collision_model ...) and the xml_path of the xml file of the robot.

 ### Mujoco Env
 The mujoc env class provides APIs to easily add robots, primitive objects (boxes), lights, cameras and use the mujoco simulator.
 This class is interfaced with the MiMRobotLoader.

 ### Robot Envs
 These are specific case envs that are created based on previous project use cases.
 Feel free to add more envs so that they can be reused by others.